Morrison County Sheriff’s Department

-an.
-2 — A resident on Hilton Road in Little Falls called to report their boyfriend’s truck had been stolen.

 Jan.
-3 — A resident on 320th Street in Cushing reported someone had stolen gas out of their gas barrel.
+9 — A resident on 18th Avenue in Cushing reported a phone scam.

 Jan.
-3 — A business on First Street in Swanville reported someone had broken into the business’s coin machine for the wash bay and that about $300 to $400 in quarters had been stolen, as well as $1,000 to $1,500 from the dollar machine.
+10 — A resident on 260th Street in Cushing reported someone came into their yard and stole six ice fishing rods and reels out of their fish house that had been parked next to the resident’s home.
+The rods are valued at $460.

 Jan.
-5 — A resident on First Avenue South in Bowlus reported vandalism done to the property.
+10 — A resident on Sage Road in Hillman reported the theft of a small dirt bike from an outdoor shed.

 Jan.
-5 — A resident on 370th Avenue in Hillman reported their vehicle had been damaged while parked at their residence.
+11 — A resident on Highway 10 North in Royalton reported a theft.

-Jan 7 — A resident on 192nd Avenue in Royalton reported a scam in which they received numerous calls from a number with an automated message that the caller was from the Social Security Office and that the resident needed to call about a federal crime.

 Jan.
+13 — A business on Main Street in Bowlus reported someone had broken into the pop machine and stole about $20.

+Jan.
+13 — A resident on Skyview Road in Hillman reported a scam.

+Jan.
+13 — A resident on Park Street in Pierz reported a theft.

+Jan.
+13 — A business on 320th Street in Cushing reported a theft.

-8 — A resident on 40th Avenue in Burtrum reported the possible theft of their mail.
+Jan.
+15 — A resident on 167th Street in Hillman reported the theft of their vehicle, which was recovered in Mille Lacs County.

+Jan.
+15 — A resident on 203rd Street in Pierz reported a scam.

 Post a comment as